dbanalyticsco/usaa-dbt-course/labs/lab1.md

   (4) Execute `dbt run` in the console at the bottom of your screen to make sure everything is working.

 </details>

-### 7. [Optional] Final Cleanup

-Are there any final changes you want to make?
-Any models you want to refactor?
-Any documentation you want to add?